Quickly exit this site by pressing the Escape key Leave this site

 Can I state where I wish to be posted?

-On your application you will be asked to state which of the Sussex divisions – Brighton and Hove, East Sussex or West Sussex – would be your preferred location.
+On your application you will be asked to state which of the Sussex divisions – Brighton & Hove, East Sussex or West Sussex – would be your preferred location.
 We try to take these preferences into consideration upon posting, however please be aware that due to demand and organisational requirements you may not be posted to your preferred location.

 I have a medical condition, is that an issue?